 Neuroglia were once thought to be mere bystanders to neural function, providing scaffolding and controlling the sites at which neurons contact one another (figs. 10.8 and 10.9).
 These important cells have additional functions.
 In the embryo, neuroglia guide neurons to their positions and may stimulate them to specialize.
-Neuroglia also produce the growth factors that nourish neurons and remove ions and neurotransmitters that accumulate between neurons, enabling them to continue transmitting information.
+Neuroglia also produce the growth factors that nourish neurons and remove excess ions and neurotransmitters that accumulate between neurons.
 In cell culture experiments, certain types of neuroglia (astrocytes) signal neurons to form and maintain synapses.